 How can I push for a more inclusive position toward religious beliefs?

-You can wear our Inclusive Scouting Award, a knot similar to other awards given by the BSA.
+You can wear our Inclusive Scouting Award, a knot similar to awards given by the BSA.
 It is a sign that you support a safer, more inclusive Scouting experience for all people, regardless of sexual orientation and religion.
 You can learn more about the award here.

 What is Scouts for Equality?